(203) 809-9490 - Send a Message on Homepage - Online Appointments on Homepage

 How long does it take for a federal trademark registration application to be approved?

 The approval time varies.
 Applications with a 1A basis tend to be approved earlier than 1B basis applications.
 The peak time of approval for 1A basis applications occurs at 6 to 9 months.
 The peak time of approval for 1B basis applications occurs at 12 to 15 months.
-Although, those stated approval times may be longer because there has been a steady increase in applications to the trademark office in the past few years and the numbers given were taken from a case study done with applications filed at the beginning of 2017 (click here for further information about the case study referenced, case study performed by the Law Office of John B. Hudak).
+Although, those stated approval times may be longer because there has been a steady increase in applications to the trademark office in the past few years and the numbers given were taken from a case study done with applications filed at the beginning of 2017 (A case study performed by the Law Office of John B. Hudak).

 How are classes defined for a federal trademark registration application?